manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

    * Required columns: </br>
       - Gene: name of gene (should be the HGNC name, see www.genenames.org).
       - pathologyID: pathology/phenotype
+   * Optional column (currently not used by the scripts) such as:
       - Confidence score: indicates how confident you are that LOF variants in this gene are causal for this pathology.
 Value: integers from 1 and 5 (5 meaning the gene is definitely causal, while 1 is a lower-confidence candidate).